aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 # LORIS Developers Guide
 This document covers topics including making PRs, issues, and how to go through a normal LORIS workflow when contributing to the LORIS repository.
-Many notes in this guide are also relevant to contributing code on a fork or instance of LORIS.
+Many notes in this guide are also relevant to contributing code on a fork or instance of LORIS, and many practices described here will be familiar to experienced developers.

-## Links to know, read, and follow
+## Key Links
-* All markdowns in the Loris GitHub under [docs/](../..)
+Important standards and practices documented in our repo include:
 * [Contributing.md](../../../CONTRIBUTING.md) - How to contribute to Loris
 * [Coding Standards](../../CodingStandards.md)
 * [Pull Request Checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist) and [Code Review guidelines](Code_Review_Guide.md)